vortec/libtree/docs/source/db_model.rst

 Boundaries
 ----------
 The ``id`` column is of type ``serial`` (32bit integer) and can therefore be as high as 2,147,483,647.
-When needed, changing it t ``bigserial`` (64bit integer) is simple but requires more space.
+When needed, changing it to ``bigserial`` (64bit integer) is simple but requires more space.

 Model Comparison